ilovekharkiv/EPAM/Homework #1. Linux Bash.md

 What time did site get the most requests?
    4 [25/Apr/2017:11:40:56 +0400]
 What search bots have accessed the site?
-UA + IP
->I didn't find a single ua bot, so that i kept this one as it is.
-217.182.132.183 AhrefsBot/5.2; +http://ahrefs.com/robot/)"
+UA + IP 217.182.132.183 AhrefsBot/5.2; +http://ahrefs.com/robot/)"
 207.46.13.3 bingbot/2.0; +http://www.bing.com/bingbot.htm)"
 207.46.13.128 bingbot/2.0; +http://www.bing.com/bingbot.htm)"